cx-language/cx/docs/book/introduction.md

   (e.g. no way to express non-nullable reassignable pointers, without resorting to a class like `std::reference_wrapper`).
 No non-nullable smart pointers.
 - String literals have array type (should be string slices).
-- No array/vector range checks in debug builds.
+- No buffer or arithmetic overflow checks in debug builds.
 - Standard library severely lacking:
   - No standard file system API (added in C++17).
   - No Unicode-aware string type.